apache/flink/docs/dev/table/udfs.md

 Please note that POJO types do not have a deterministic field order.
 Therefore, you cannot rename the fields of POJO returned by a table function using `AS`.

 By default the result type of a `TableFunction` is determined by Flink’s automatic type extraction facilities.
 This works well for basic types and simple POJOs but might be wrong for more complex, custom, or composite types.
-In such a case, the type of the result can be manually specified by overriding `TableFunction#getResultType()` which returns its `TypeInformation`.
+In such a case, the type of the result can be manually specified by overriding `TableFunction#getResultType()` which returns its `DataType`.

-The following example shows an example of a `TableFunction` that returns a `Row` type which requires explicit type information.
-We define that the returned table type should be `RowTypeInfo(String, Integer)` by overriding `TableFunction#getResultType()`.
+The following example shows an example of a `TableFunction` that returns a `Row` type which requires explicit data type.
+We define the returned table type by overriding `TableFunction#getResultType()`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">